 uThukela district municipality had adopted the asset management policy together with the operational, repairs and maintenance plan.
+The municipality has set aside the budget to renew its uThukela district municipality had adopted the asset management policy together with the operational, repairs and maintenance plan.
 The municipality has set aside the budget to renew its infrastructure assets and other assets, as they are used in rendering the core function of the district municipality.